 For a complete list of Art History undergraduate courses, see our Faculty Arts & Science Calendar entry.
 Please keep in mind, not all courses listed in the Calendar are offered in a given year.

-The Faculty of Arts & Science Timetable lists the courses that are being offered in a given session.
-Please visit Academics & Registration for registration instructions and sessional dates.
+The Faculty of Arts & Science Timetable lists the current Art History courses that are being offered.

 Special Topics Courses

 These courses vary from year to year.
 For course descriptions and other information please visit the Special Topics Courses page.

 The majority of courses in the Art History program use either Quercus or the Federated Academic Digital Imaging System (FADIS) to generate web material including syllabi, lecture slides, and handouts.
 Log in using your UTORid and password.
 Please consult with your course instructor to verify which learning management system is used.